candlerb/sshtokenlogin/README.md

 ssh-keygen -F '[192.0.2.1]:2222'
 ```

-On the flip side: if you are the *recipient* a `sshtokenlogin.yaml` file
+On the flip side: if you are the *recipient* of an `sshtokenlogin.yaml` file
 claiming to be from your organisation, then at least check that the target
 "host" is one you recognise.